 \subsection{Neural speaker embedding post processing}

 In \tab\ref{tab:post_processing_cmp}, we compare methods for improving the neural speaker embeddings for \gls{ASR}.

 We observe that the \conformer \gls{AM} only improves with recording-wise or speaker-wise embeddings.
 This could be due to the increased context embedded into the speaker embeddings.
-Furthermore, we also notice that x-vector and c-vector have similar performance.
-Subtracting global gives no improvement to the overall Hub5'00 \gls{WER}, but only minor improvement in the subsets.
-Applying LDA has almost no effects on performance.
-The reconstruction loss scale is set to 5.
+Furthermore, we also notice that \xvec and \cvec have similar performance.
+Subtracting the global mean gives no improvement to the overall Hub5'00 \gls{WER}, but only minor improvement in the subsets.
+Applying LDA has almost no effect on performance.
+The weighting factor for the reconstruction loss is set to 5.
 With the reconstruction loss, the speaker identification accuracy of the TDNN embedding model would drop from 90.5\% to 85.8\%.
 On the contrary, the WER of SAT improves from 10.2\% to 10.1\% on Hub5'00.